diogro/expressionVariance-manuscript/main.md

 ## Data sources

-We selected 57 human RNA-seq studies with large sample sizes downloaded from the public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
+We selected 57 human RNA-seq data sets with large sample sizes (from ... to ...) downloaded from the public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
+We only used data sets with an associated publication, for which raw read count and sample-level metadata was available.
+Because we are interested in population-level variation of gene expression, we exclude single-cell studies.
 Metadata and details on the included data sets can be found in the supporting information.
-Because we are interested in population-level variation of gene expression, we exclude single-cell studies.
-We only used studies for which raw read count data was available, and for which we could parse the metadata for batch effects.
 We use the word "studies" to refer to independent data sets, which could have been generated by the same consortium.
 For example, the GTEx data are separated by tissue, and we refer to each tissue as a separate study.
 We divide our data sets into three categories depending on their origin: GTEx, TCGA, and Miscellaneous.